Fieldinj/Getty-Confidential/README.md

 Following the confirmation that *Head with Horns* was merely influenced by Gauguin, the Getty Museum revised its online entry.
 The artist was changed to ‘unknown’, with the description citing this change being a result of <q>scholarly research over recent years by Getty professionals and other experts in the field, including significant new evidence that was not available at the time of its acquisition.</q>

+# Send in your thoughts

+==Getty Confidential allows for viewer to tune in and share.
+Please leave your comments and questions [here](https://jacquelyn328393716.wordpress.com/) or on our social media.==